tahacodes/logsaver-client/README.md

         execute the script without any option:
             ./main

-    GET a summery of logs from server:
+    GET a summary of all logs:
             ./main show

     POST new logs to server: